majikthise911/Token_Crowdsale/Martian_Token_Crowdsale-main/README_Instruction.md

 * The `RefundablePostDeliveryCrowdsale` contract: Allows you to refund your investors.
 Every time that you launch a crowdsale, you set a goal amount of ether to raise.
 If you don’t reach the goal, it’s a common practice to refund your investors.

-> **Hint:** We encourage you to read more about these contracts on the [Crowdsales page](https://docs.openzeppelin.com/contracts/2.x/crowdsales) of the OpenZeppelin documentation.
+> **Note:** read more about these contracts on the [Crowdsales page](https://docs.openzeppelin.com/contracts/2.x/crowdsales) of the OpenZeppelin documentation.

-To enhance your KaseiCoin crowdsale with this added functionality, complete the following steps:

 1. Import the three OpenZeppelin contracts just described into the `KaseiCoinCrowdsale.sol` contract by using the following code: